-The OCSP of HiPKI EV TLS CA is updated at least once every 1 hour, and the validity period of the OCSP responses is greater than or equal to 8 hours and less than 16 hours.
-Relying parties SHOULD check the information of nextUpdate before checking the certificate through the OCSP responses provided by HiPKI EV TLS CA; and measure whether to trust the information.
+The OCSP of HiPKI EV TLS CA is updated at least once per hour, and the validity period of the OCSP responses is greater than or equal to 8 hours and less than 16 hours.

 A certificate serial number within an OCSP request may be one of three options, which are "assigned", "reserved" and "unused".
 The "assigned" certificate serial number means the serial number of the certificate issued by HiPKI EV TLS CA; the "reserved" certificate serial number is the serial number of precertificates required for issuing TLS/SSL certificates; and the certificate serial number that does not meet the aforementioned conditions is the "unused" certificate serial number.